LGro/PyAPSI/README.md

 Python wrapper for labeled and unlabeled asymmetric private set intersection ([APSI](https://github.com/microsoft/apsi)).

+**NOTE:** This repository is not actively maintained right now, since my focus has shifted away from APSI.
+The most valuable contribution would be to set up deploying tarballs to PyPI that are pip installable and build APSI locally to match the available platform extensions.

 ## Setup

 For `manylinux_2_31_x86_64` compatible platforms you can install `PyAPSI` from